learn-academy-2019-alpha/week5-assessment-jerrodjordan/rails-intro-assessment.md

 rails generate controller Users index register // This command will create a controller called Users with two methods in it, index and register, among other things.

-rails generate controller Games play //
+rails generate controller Games play  exd

 ### 11. There is a table called "squirrels".
 What SQL code would we write to print everything in the table?